 The Gary Soren Smith Center for the Fine and Performing Arts was built on the Fremont campus to serve student and community needs for a professional performing arts facility.
-The Smith Center was named in recognition of a significant donation in honor of Dr. Gary Soren Smith, the first Music faculty member hired at Ohlone.
-Dr. Smith served Ohlone with distinction for 26 years as professor of Music, division director, and acting vice president of instruction.
-Dr. Smith is remembered for his passion for the arts, dedication to supporting faculty and students, and tireless participation and leadership in the development of Ohlone College as a whole.
-Perhaps the proudest moment in his 33 years in education was the completion of the Center for the Fine and Performing Arts with a gala opening in October 1995.
+The Smith Center was named in recognition of Dr. Gary Soren Smith, the first Music faculty member hired at Ohlone.
+Dr. Gary Soren Smith served Ohlone College with distinction for 26 years as a professor of Music, division director, and acting vice president of instruction.
+Dr. Smith is remembered for his passion for the arts, dedication to supporting faculty and students, and tireless participation and leadership in the development of Ohlone College as awhole.
+He was instrumental in securing the funds and approvals needed in order to get the Smith Center built.

 - Prepare students for entry-level, re-entry, mid-level, or advanced jobs requiring a community college education.

 - Assist students in preparing to transfer to baccalaureate degree-granting institutions.

 - Serve as a center for continuing education (upgrading current employees of business, industry, and government).